microstream-one/microstream/integrations/cdi/README.md

-# Microstream CDI extension
+# MicroStream CDI extension

-The Microstream CDI extension is an open-source project to integrate the Jakarta EE/MicroProfile world with the Microstream persistence solution.
+The MicroStream CDI extension is an open-source project to integrate the Jakarta EE/MicroProfile world with the MicroStream persistence solution.

 This project has two minimum requirements: